 Tchaikovsky No. 1

-Alterations to the contestant’s repertoire will be permitted up to June 16, 2017.
+Alterations to the competitor’s repertoire will be permitted up to 16 June 2017.

 The Jury will consist of eight members: a Chairman, six non-Finnish members and one Finnish member.

 The Jury will have the right to award the prizes in some other way.

 The other three finalists will each receive a finalist prize of €8,000.

 A special prize of €1,500 for the best performance of the commissioned work in the second round.